Modfwango/Modfwango/docs/CONFIGURATION.md

 libraries/Timer
 ```

+#### conf/noupdatecheck
+If this file exists in the project root, Modfwango will not attempt to check for
+updates.
+The content of this file doesn't matter, and will not be checked.

 #### conf/connections/name.conf
 If you need to connect to other servers, you need to create a file for each
 connection.
 Each file is parsed with the built-in PHP INI file parser.
 An